daskeyboard/daskeyboard.io/applet-development/packaging-publishing.md

 ## Submitting an applet to the Q marketplace

-It is easy to submit an applet to the Q market place.
+Once an applet is publicly accessible on Github, it is easy to submit an applet to the Q market place.
 Just follow these instructions:

 <https://github.com/daskeyboard/q-marketplace>